Kukur TiharBy Nepali Patro in Festivals .

 ९. दध्नाय नमः।

 १४. चित्रगुप्ताय नमः।

 There is a Scriptural and theological injunction that those who have their father alive also need to perform this offering to Yamaraj.
 Eating or consuming food with the green leaves of black gram today is reported to be of great benefit.
-Donations of oil lamps during the evening time are also of great importance, the same as those of ritual bath and yama tarpan as mentioned above on this day of Narak Chaturdasi.
-According to the instructions mentioned in Skanda Purana, the temple and monasteries of the gods as Brahma, Bishnu, Shiva, Ganesh, Durga etc. during the evening before (Pradosh) darkness falls Deepawali (lighting oil lamps) must to be performed.
-Similarly, to get rid of hell, one should make donations, reciting the mantra below by lighting lamps made out of four threads of wool, dedicated for the love of Yamraj.
+Donations of oil lamps during the evening time are also of great importance, the same as those of ritual baths and Yama tarpan as mentioned above on this day of Narak Chaturdasi.
+According to the instructions mentioned in Skanda Purana, the temple and monasteries of the gods as Brahma, Bishnu, Shiva, Ganesh, Durga, etc. during the evening before (Pradosh) darkness falls Deepawali (lighting oil lamps) must to be performed.
+Similarly, to get rid of hell, one should make donations, reciting the mantra below by lighting lamps made out of four threads of wool, dedicated to the love of Yamraj.

 दत्तो दीपश्चतुर्दश्यां नरकप्रीतये मया।